nasa/cumulus-message-adapter/CONTRACT.md

 python ./message/message.py createNextEvent '<nested_event_json>' '<event_json>' '<message_config_json>'
 ```

-These functions should be run in the order outlined above, but the output of the `loadNestedEvent` should be fed to a "business function".
+These functions should be run in the order outlined above, but the output of the `loadNestedEvent` should be fed to a "business function" and the output should be the `<nested_event_json>` sent to `createNextEvent`.

 ## Cumulus Message schemas

 Cumulus Messages come in 2 flavors: The full **Cumulus Message** and the **Cumulus Remote Message**.
+The Cumulus Remote Message points to a full Cumulus Message stored in S3 because of size limitations.

-#### Cumulus Message
+#### Cumulus Message example:

 ```json
 {